Welcome to History at St Nicolas and St Mary CE Primary School!

 A fantastic example of the Year 6 WW2 'Living Waxwork' project.

 As a school, we are keen to promote the importance of diversity within our school and country during Black History Month in October both through focussed teaching activities in the classroom and through extra-curricular experiences.
-In October 2021, we had a whole day of workshops with ‘African Activities’ who offer the opportunity to engage with Black and African Culture by sharing superb creative artistic experiences that disrupt preconceptions, create community, drive excellence and break barriers.
+On 5th October 2022, we had another visit from ‘African Activities’ who offer the opportunity to engage with Black and African Culture by sharing superb creative artistic experiences that disrupt preconceptions, create community, drive excellence and break barriers.
+This year our focus was on music.
+Each year group enjoyed a drumming and singing workshop.